Current Night Time All-sky Image

-Real-Time, High Resolution Images of the Night Sky (150°)
+Real-Time, High Resolution Images of the Night Sky (150° of Sky Coverage)

 The Starlight Xpress Oculus is a high resolution, very compact wide-field camera, utilizing a sensitive Sony SuperHAD CCD chip with an array of 1392 x 1040 pixels.
 Due to its low light sensitivity, images are over-exposed in daylight or during times of bright moonlight.
 NOTE: THE CAMERA IMAGES ARE NOT UPDATED DURING DAYLIGHT HOURS.
 Exposures range from 0.05 seconds (bright moon and daylight) to 30 seconds when the sky is at its darkest.
 On a normal, mostly moonless night, the camera can take over 2000 images.

 Right below the image is information pertaining to the displayed image.
 It is also viewable at the bottom of the image.
 Time is Mountain Time USA, 24-hour clock.
 Exposure is expressed in seconds.
 Image Background indicates the level of brightness in a 16-bit system from 0 to 65,535.
-North is up and West is to the right.
+In the images below, North is up and West is to the right.

 ALL-SKY TIMELAPSE – LAST HOUR ANIMATION LOOP